junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 The mother can and should bathe in the first few days after giving birth.
 In the first week, it is better if she bathes with a wet towel and does not go into the water.
 Bathing is not harmful following childbirth.
 In fact, women who let many days go by without bathing may get infections that will make their skin unhealthy and their babies sick.

-During the days and weeks following childbirth, the mother should:

-eat nutritious foods and bathe regularly.
+During the days and weeks following childbirth, the mother should eat nutritious foods and bathe regularly.

-Childbirth Fever (Infection after Giving Birth, Womb Infection)
+**Childbirth Fever (Infection after Giving Birth, Womb Infection)**

 Sometimes a mother develops fever and infection after childbirth, often because someone attending the birth did not keep everything very clean or because he or she put a hand inside the mother.

 The signs of childbirth fever are: Chills or fever, headache or low back pain, sometimes pain in the belly, and a foul-smelling or bloody discharge from the vagina.

-Treatment:
+**Treatment:**

 Give 3 medicines: inject 2 grams of ampicillin for the first dose, and then 1 gram 4 times a day.
 Also inject 80 mg of gentamicin 3 times a day.
 Also give 500 mg of metronidazole by mouth 3 times a day.
 Continue giving these medicines until after the fever has been gone for 2 days.